OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

    ![Log into Integration Builder](<images/login-ib.png>)

-    For security and governance reasons, you can only connect to a **development** environment.
+    **Note**: For security and governance reasons, you can only connect to a **development** environment.
 Once Integration Builder publishes the integration, it is available for you to use in the environment you enter on the login page.

 1. Enter your username and password and click **Log in**.

 ### Create a new integration